Abheer-Patil/Bill-tracking/README.md

 # Bill-tracking
-I have created a educational site using  spring boot , mysql , java,  hibernate
+I have created using  spring boot , mysql , java,  hibernate

 There several layers - controller , service , entity , repository and exception